A. Judah’s idolatry is like spiritual adultery.

 i.
 In this picture, the LORD is the husband of Israel, and their passionate, chronic attraction for idols was like the lust of an adulterer.
 His people pursued the false gods like a lover runs after the focus of their love, and they yield themselves to the idols as a lover yields themselves to their beloved (you have uncovered yourself to those other than Me).

 c.
-Under every green tree: The picture of “spiritual adultery” is especially fitting, because many of the pagan gods the Israelites went after were “worshipped” with illicit sex rituals.
-A green tree might be a place of such idolatry, because the evergreen tree spoke of constant fertility.
+Under every green tree: The picture of “spiritual adultery” is especially fitting, because many of the pagan gods the Israelites went after were “worshipped” with debased sex rituals.
+A green tree might be a place of such idolatry because the evergreen tree spoke of constant fertility.

 d.
 Slaying the children in the valleys: One of the Canaanite gods the Israelites worshipped was named Molech, and he received children as sacrifices.
 Molech was “worshipped” by heating a metal statue representing the god until it was red hot, then by placing a living infant on the outstretched hands of the statue, while beating drums drowned out the screams of the child until it burned to death.
 Molech was one of the “lovers” God’s people forsook the LORD for in their spiritual adultery.